Community and Trauma Counseling (M.S.)

-An applicant to the Community and Trauma Counseling Program will need to hold a Bachelor’s degree, have obtained a grade of B or higher in prerequisite courses listed below, furnish results of test scores from the GRE or MAT, provide two letters of recommendation, and submit a personal essay describing his/her interest in community and trauma counseling as well as qualities and experiences that will enable him/her to be a successful student or practitioner in the field.
+An applicant to the community and trauma counseling program will need to hold a bachelor’s degree, have obtained a grade of B or higher in prerequisite courses listed below, provide two letters of recommendation, and submit a personal essay describing his/her interest in community and trauma counseling as well as qualities and experiences that will enable him/her to be a successful student or practitioner in the field.

 Prerequisite Courses Required Credits

 - Abnormal Psychology 3

 Below is a listing of the required courses for the Master of Science in Community and Trauma Counseling.

 |CTC-605||Foundations of Trauma Counseling||3|

 |CTC-608||Group Work in Community and Trauma Counseling||3|